 Voiced by: Lisa Greenwood (2011-present)

 Flip is a supermarket checkout girl, a "late teens, fluffy handbag, Essex girl" hungry for a more exciting life.
-She's definitely not the sharpest tool in the shed, but incredibly brave, and willing to throw herself into any kind of danger just to help people.
+She's definitely not the sharpest tool in the shed, but incredibly brave and adventurous, and willing to throw herself into any kind of danger just to help people.
 First meets the Sixth Doctor during a misadventure with Thomas Brewster (see above) and eventually becomes his companion.